 Birdsong can be heard throughout the gardens as the birds invite you to take a seat and pause for a few minutes to listen to the sounds of their gentle melodies.
 Even though nature is at its busiest, you don’t have to be - stop and take time to simply absorb all that's happening around you.

-Join us later in the year to meet the gardener to learn about how we keep the gardens looking at their best.
+Join every Tuesday in September to meet the gardener to learn about how we keep the gardens looking at their best.